 But My Friend is the Abuser!

 It is difficult to see someone you care about hurt others.
-You may not even want to admit that your friend, sister or son is abusive.
-But remember, when you remain silent or make excuses, you're encouraging their hurtful ways.
+You may not even want to admit that this person is abusive.
+But remember, when you remain silent or make excuses, you’re encouraging their hurtful ways.

-Ultimately, the abuser is the only person who can decide to change, but there are things you can do to encourage them to be better.
-It's not easy for abusive people to admit that their violent behavior is a choice and accept responsibility for it.
+Ultimately, the abuser is the only person who can decide to change, but there are things you can do to encourage them to engage in healthier behaviors.
+It’s not easy for abusive people to admit that their violent behavior is a choice and accept responsibility for it.
 They may benefit from having control over their partner and may turn to you to help justify the abuse.
 Do not support the abuse in any way.
-Remember, you're not turning against your friend or family member -- you're just helping them have a healthy relationship.
+Remember, you’re not turning against your friend or family member — you’re just helping them have a healthy relationship.

 - Learn the warning signs of abuse so you can help your friend or family member recognize their unhealthy or abusive behaviors.

 - Your friend may try to blame the victim for the abuse.
 Don’t support these feelings or help justify the abuse.